cakephp/docs/en/controllers/request-response.rst

 * ``is('mobile')`` Check to see if the request came from a common list of mobile agents.

-Interacting with other aspects of the request
+Interacting with Other Aspects of the Request
 =============================================

 You can use `Request` to introspect a variety of things about the request.